 Dr. Shaolu Yu is an urban geographer.
-She holds B.S. in Resources, Environment, Urban Planning and Management (Qufu, China), M.S. in Urban Geography (Beijing, China), and Ph.D. in Human Geography (University of Connecticut, U.S.A).
+She holds a B.S. in Resources, Environment, Urban Planning and Management (Qufu, China),an M.S. in Urban Geography (Beijing, China), and a Ph.D. in Human Geography (University of Connecticut, U.S.A).
 Trained as an urban geographer in an interdisciplinary background and participating in projects in urban studies in China, U.S., and Canada, she has developed a comparative and global perspective and a mixed method approach in her research on cities.
-Her doctoral dissertation titled “Transnationalism, Mobility and Identity: the Making of Place in Flushing, Queens, New York City" examines the paradox of transnational mobilities at the cross-national scale and immobilities at the local scale of the Chinese immigrants in urban environment.
-Her papers have been published in the journals Urban Geography, Geographical Review, and the Journal of Transport Geography.
+Her doctoral dissertation, titled “Transnationalism, Mobility and Identity: the Making of Place in Flushing, Queens, New York City," examines the paradox of transnational mobilities at the cross-national scale and immobilities at the local scale of the Chinese immigrants in urban environment.
+Her papers have been published in the journals The Professional Geographer, Urban Geography, Geographical Review, and the Journal of Transport Geography.

-Her current research interests include: Space and Place, Race and Ethnicity, Urban Segregation, Transportation Geography and Mobility, and Asian Urbanism.
+Her current research interests include: Urban Space and Place-making, Transportation Geography and Mobility, Race and Ethnicity, Urban Segregation, and Asian Urbanism.
 She is also interested in applying cartography and GIS in visualizing and analyzing spatial data.
-Her teaching interests include Globalization and Cities, GIS applications in Urban and Community studies, Transportation Geography, Asian Geography, and Geographies of Race and Ethnicity.
+Her teaching interests include Globalization and Cities, GIS applications in Urban and Community studies, Transportation Geography, Asian Urbanization, Research Methods in Urban Studies, and Intercultural Knowledge Competence.

 2018: Shaolu Yu, Madalyn Bryant, Emily Messmer, Sophie Tsagronis & Sarah Link (2018) “Is there a Bubble to Burst?”-College Students’ Spatial Perception of Campus and the City, a Case Study of Rhodes College in Memphis, TN, Urban Geography, Springer, 39:10, 1555-1575.